99% of Water Use Permits Approved - Notes from The Water State Film

 Watch the full film at

-The proposed recommended order covers the primary issue in this case, which is "whether District Rule 40B-2.301(1)(c), Fla.
+At this heart is this case is the requirement that water permits be in the Public Interest.
+Our case challenged whether District Rule 40B-2.301(1)(c), Fla.
 Admin.
 Code, was met by the Water Management District when this permit renewal was granted.
 That rule, often referred to as the “third prong” of the three-part water use permitting requirement, requires an applicant for a water use permit to provide reasonable assurance that the proposed water use is “consistent with the public interest.”

 Want to take a deep dive into the "Public Interest"